Robert K. Wright Jr.: Biography

-After his discharge in 1970, Sergeant Wright attended graduate school on the GI Bill, ultimately earning his Ph.D. in history from the College of William and Mary in 1980.
-He spent most of his career at the United States Army Center of Military History in Washington, D.C.
-In 1982 he was commissioned in the Virginia Army National Guard where he commanded the 116th Military History Detachment in Manassas, Virginia as a captain and then as a major.
-From 1989 to 1991 he served at Fort Bragg, North Carolina, as the XVIII Airborne Corps command historian.
-In that capacity he deployed with the corps to Panama (Operation JUST CAUSE) and the first Persian Gulf war (Operation DESERT SHIELD-DESERT STORM).
-As an Army Reservist he also deployed to Somalia (Operation RESTORE HOPE) as part of the first-ever joint history team composed of historians from the Army, Navy, Air Force and Marine Corps.
-He retired from government service in 2002 as the chief of the Center of Military History's library and archives.

-Wright's 1983 book, The Continental Army, has become the standard reference that describes the army of the Revolutionary War: its history, structure, organization and units.
+Sergeant Wright received his honorable discharge in 1970.
+Under the GI Bill, he attended graduate school at the College of William and Mary in Virginia, earning a Master of Arts in 1968 and a Ph.D. in history in 1980.
+He spent the greater portion of his career at the United States Army Center of Military History in Washington, D.C.
+He was then commissioned in the Virginia Army National Guard in 1982 with the rank of captain where he commanded the 116th Military History Detachment in Manassas, Virginia, ultimately being promoted to a major.
+Wright served at Fort Bragg, North Carolina from 1989 to 1991, as the XVIII Airborne Corps command historian, where he deployed with the corps to Panama (Operation Just Cause) and the first Persian Gulf war (Operation Desert Shield-Desert Storm).
+He also deployed to Somalia (Operation Restore Hope) as an Army Reservist as part of the first-ever joint history team composed of historians from the Army, Navy, Air Force and Marine Corps.
+In 2002 Wright retired from government service as the chief of the Center of Military History's library and archives.
+Wright's 1983 book, The Continental Army, is widely considered the standard reference work covering the army of the American Revolutionary War.